top of page

 Heal & Repair

-I don't know as yet how long my detox will continue, as I do think grains are essential, and also eating for fun, so I'll start to introduce grains slowly, and I might not be able to resist a soy cap forever, but these breaks from addictions have a positive self-empowering effect on the psyche.
-When considering a detox to reboot your system plan it as an event and let the people around you know.
-Like I said it's not forever, that wouldn't sustainable, but it does allow your body to be in its natural healing mode, which if practised twice or three times a year will culminate into some great self-awareness and healthy dietary habits.
+I don't know as yet how long my detox to heal and repair will continue, as I do think grains are essential, and also eating for fun, so I'll start to introduce grains slowly, and I might not be able to resist a soy cap forever, but breaks from addictions have a positive self-empowering effect on the psyche.
+When considering a detox to reboot your system, plan it as an event and let the people around you know.
+As I said, it's not forever, that wouldn't be sustainable, but it does allow your body to be in its natural healing mode, which, if practised twice or three times a year, will culminate in some great self-awareness and healthy dietary habits.

 Comments